varunsehgal076/Laravelblog/README.md

 ## Laravel 8 Complete Blog
 Start xampp
-open cmd or any command terimanl and open your project directory  and type "php artisan serve " . go to your localhost to open this project .
+open cmd or any command terminal and open your project directory  and type "php artisan serve " . go to your localhost to open this project .
 Thanks :)
 Made by Varun sehgal